-The ingenious actions you can take in response to your fear number in the thousands, but with panic, there are three responses: Fight, Flee, or Freeze.
+The ingenious actions you can take in response to your fear number in the thousands, but with panic, there are four basic responses: Fight, Flee, Freeze, or Flock to Safety.
 And if you can drop into your instincts and listen to your body, your panic will choose the right response pretty much every time.

-Some people add other responses to long-term panic-inducing situations, or to panic responses that occur in the presence of bigger or stronger others: fawn (or friend), which means grabbing onto the strongest or biggest person nearby and using them as protection — or learning how to please an abuser person as a form of self-protection.
-It might be that Stockholm Syndrome, where captives come to care for and protect their captors is a fawn or friend response.
+Some people add other responses to long-term panic-inducing situations, or to panic responses that occur in the presence of bigger or stronger others: fawn (or friend) — or learning how to please an abuser person as a form of self-protection.

 There is also a flooding response, which is kind of freezing and fleeing at the same time — you may be completely immobilized, but you’re filled with intense emotions that may make you go blank from overwhelm.

 Panic is what I call a “raging rapids” emotion, and it can be a doozy, but it has to be!
 Panic arises when your physical life is in actual danger.
 It’s powerful because its power is required.

 You need your panic.
 Immediate panic is crucial for your survival.

 Here’s an important thing to know: You need panic – life is hazardous, and there will continue to be times when your panic will need to come forward to help you to fight, flee, freeze, flock to safety, dissociate, flood, fawn, or go numb.